nherson/brewski/README.md

 Developing
 ---
 Checkout the project with `go get -u github.com/nherson/brewski`.
-This project uses Glide for dependency management.
 Use `dep ensure` to pull in vendored libraries.

 Additional Tools
 ---